sstrigler/JSJaC/README.md

 The following browsers are known to work.
 Let me know about others!

-Microsoft Internet Explorer 6/7/8/9
+ * Microsoft Internet Explorer 6/7/8/9
-Firefox 2.0.x and newer (and probably most other Gecko based browsers) Opera 9 and newer
+ * Firefox 2.0.x and newer (and probably most other Gecko based browsers)
+ * Opera 9 and newer
-Chrome/Safari (and probably mpst other Webkit based browsers)
+ * Chrome/Safari (and probably most other Webkit based browsers)

 Documentation
 -------------